 The occurrence of couldn’t fetch sitemap error is usually due to a bug in Google search console.
 There is no easy fix for this.
 In reality, the status is pending and you will have to wait a few moments for the result to come back.

-Maybe changing your IP address or browser could fix the issue.
+Maybe changing your IP address or browser could fix sitemap status couldn’t fetch error.
 But there are no reliable fixes.

 Find out if the sitemap can be fetched